translate-tools/linguist/README.md

 - Yandex
 - Bing

-You can also use your own custom service (in development).
+You can also use your own [custom translator](./docs/CustomTranslator.md).

 You control all your data and can download your personal dictionary and other data at any time.